artsy/eigen/docs/getting_started.md

 **Note**: `bundle exec pod install` may fail the first time you run it (due to a [bug](https://github.com/orta/cocoapods-keys/issues/127) in a dependency of ours).
 Re-running the command should work.

+## Find a ticket
+If you're just starting you can find a ticket on the [CX backlog](https://artsyproduct.atlassian.net/jira/software/c/projects/CX/boards/77/backlog?issueLimit=100) and look for a **#good-first-issue**

 ## Run the app

 Start the react-native bundler: